 In family law, half the battle is keeping on top of the latest case law, legislation, precedents and forms.
 Lexis+® Family brings everything together for you online, in one place.

-This week's edition of Family weekly highlights includes details of the Children’s Wellbeing and School Bill, updates to the MyHMCTS: How to use...
+This week's edition of Family weekly highlights includes details of an HMCTS webinar on submitting financial remedy orders on MyHMCTS and how to file...

 Civil partnership—client guide (post-DDSA 2020)This document provides general guidance regarding civil partnership dissolution procedure.
 Your family...